The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Source particle at rest

 When the test particle has a non-radial velocity $\vec{v} = (v_x, v_y, 0)$, the speed is $v = \sqrt{v_x^2 + v_y^2}$ and the Lorentz factor is $\gamma = 1 / \sqrt{1 - (v_x^2 + v_y^2) / c^2}$.

 With this new value of the Lorentz factor, the four-force has the same expression (\ref{eq:fourforce}), and the ratios of corresponding segments have the same expressions (\ref{eq:galeriu1}) and (\ref{eq:galeriu2}).
-A geometrical derivation of formulas (\ref{eq:galeriu1}) and (\ref{eq:galeriu2}), in the case of non-radial motion, was also given in Ref. \cite{galeriuAAAD}.
+A geometrical derivation of formulas (\ref{eq:galeriu1}) and (\ref{eq:galeriu2}), for the case of non-radial motion, was also given in Ref. \cite{galeriuAAAD}.

-When the test particle has a non-radial velocity the principle of action and reaction still holds, since equation (\ref{eq:PARcondition2}) has general valability, as proven algebraically in Appendix B. Here we give an alternative geometrical proof of the fact that, for the retarded interaction, the value of the ratio $R / R'$ is equal to the value of the ratio $AB / CD$ given in equation (\ref{eq:galeriu1}).
+In addition to the algebraic derivation from Appendix B, we give here an alternative geometrical proof of the fact that, for the retarded interaction, the value of $R / R'$ is equal to the value of $AB / CD$ from equation (\ref{eq:galeriu1}).

 We select a reference frame in which the retarded source particle at $C$ is at rest at the origin.
 At time $t$ the test particle is at point $A$ on the $Ox$ axis.
 The $Ox$ axis represents the radial direction.
 The origin on the time axis is chosen in such a way that, at the initial time $t_0 = 0$, the test particle is at point $W$ on the $Oy$ axis.
 This situation is represented graphically in Fig. \ref{fig:fig6}.